Here comes tax season. Whether you hire freelancers, or are a freelancer yourself, watch out for the 1099-K.

 The introduction of the Form 1099-K a few years ago has many people trying to figure out what they need to do with this information.
-I receive a PayPal 1099-K, and it's brutal because many of my clients are still issuing me 1099-MISC forms — even though they shouldn't be.
+I receive a PayPal 1099-K, and it's brutal because many of my clients are still issuing me 1099-MISC forms — even though they don't need to.

-1. The IRS Doesn't Expect Them to Issue Me a 1099-MISC
+1. The IRS Doesn't Expect Clients to Issue Me a 1099-MISC

 For the longest time, clients have been issuing me the 1099-MISC.
 If you pay a contractor at least $600 in a year, you're supposed to issue a 1099-MISC.
 That's The Rule.
 At least it has been for years.

-But now things have changed, thanks to the 1099-K. This is a relatively new form that payment processors like PayPal are required to issue if you make at least $20,000 in a year and engage in at least 200 transactions through the payment processor.
-This describes my interactions with PayPal, and as a result, I am issued a 1099-K.
+But now things have changed, thanks to the 1099-K. This is a relatively new form (since 2011) that payment processors like PayPal are required to issue if you make at least $20,000 in a year and engage in at least 200 transactions through the payment processor.
+This describes my interactions with certain payment processors.
+As a result, I receive 1099-K.

-If your client pays you through PayPal (or another third-party processor), s/he isn't supposed to.
-And that's straight from the IRS website:
+If your client pays you through PayPal (or another third-party processor), they aren't supposed to send a 1099-MISC.
+And that's straight from the IRS website.

 I wish my clients understood that they don't have to issue me a 1099-MISC.
 All it does is muck things up for me.
 As long as they have good records of payment, they can still list me as a business expense.
-They just don't need to send the IRS (and me) a 1099-MISC because PayPal has already taken care of it with the 1099-K.
+They just don't need to send the IRS (and me) a 1099-MISC because a third-party payment processor has already taken care of it with the 1099-K.

-2. They Boost My Taxes By Double-Reporting My Income
+2. Don't Boost My Taxes By Double-Reporting My Income

 I know that some clients have accountants that still don't understand the 1099-K and how it works.
 Not all clients are up-to-date and many of them have different theories about how to manage businesses and taxes.
 However, the IRS doesn't expect you to issue me a 1099-MISC, so please don't.